 Areas where civil and criminal cases combine

-Finally, it has to be noted that certain acts are covered by both civil and criminal laws, meaning that cases of both kinds can arise from just one misstep made by an individual or an entity.
+Finally, it must be noted that certain acts are covered by civil and criminal laws, meaning that cases of both kinds can arise from just one misstep made by an individual or an entity.

-When discussing things any further, this requires more background in legal matters for the audience.
-So hopefully, you have an adequate understanding of civil and criminal cases to interpret these concepts when you encounter them elsewhere.
+When discussing things further, this requires more background in legal matters for the audience.
+So, hopefully, you have an adequate understanding of civil and criminal cases to interpret these concepts when you encounter them elsewhere.